Selenium

 Background

-The EUGOGO study showed selenium may improve quality of life and slow progression in mild thyroid eye disease.
+The EUGOGO trial showed selenium may improve quality of life and slow progression in mild thyroid eye disease, particularly in selenium-deficient regions.
+Benefit in selenium-replete areas is less certain.

 Evidence